-If you or a loved one was a victim of abuse or neglect in a nursing home in Clearwater, Florida, a dedicated injury attorney from Distasio Law Firm can help you seek legal action against the liable party that caused your loved one’s harm.
-This may involve filing an insurance claim or a lawsuit against the facility or the facility staff member(s) responsible for caring for your loved one.
+If you or a loved one was a victim of abuse or neglect in a nursing home in Clearwater, Florida, a dedicated personal injury lawyers from Distasio Law Firm can help you seek legal action against the liable party that caused your loved one’s harm.
+This may involve filing an insurance claim or a lawsuit against the long term care facility or the facility staff member(s) responsible for caring for your loved one.

 Our legal team has been helping clients hold negligent nursing homes and assisted living facilities liable for the harm they cause to them or their loved ones.
 We are ready to help you look into your legal options for pursuing compensation.
 If you would like to ask more questions about your case, reach out to a Clearwater nursing home abuse lawyer from our firm today.

 YOU’LL SEE “THE DISTASIO DIFFERENCE” WHEN WE HANDLE YOUR CASE